BerserkerMother/mini-os/README.md

 ### Global Descriptor Table(GDT)
 A binary data structure that tells CPU about memory segments.

+### Interrupt Descriptor Table(IDT)
+A binary data structure that tell CPU where interrupt service routines are located.
+It maps IRQ and exception indentifier to interrupr service routine(ISR).

+### Programmable interrupt controller(PIC)
+A controller responsible for gathering interrupts and send them to CPU.
+In this manner the CPU doesn't have to poll on interrupts to check if one of them happens.
+PIC gets the interrupts and send them to CPU as it sees fit.

 ## to read
 - MMU
 - Real mode
 - Protected mode
 - Long mode
 - Common bugs in C programs